Schnubbione/APXO/README.md

 ### Teams

-1. Open the browser and register the team.
+1. Join or create a session in the lobby, then register your team name.
-2. Phase 1: submit the bid and wait for the auction result.
+2. In Phase 1 submit a sealed bid and wait for the allocation summary.
-3. Phase 2: throughout the countdown choose price, push level, fixed hold %, and optional tool when needed.
+3. In Phase 2 adjust price, push level, fixed hold %, and optional tool each tick to maximise profit.
-4. Monitor live snapshots and debriefs to stay ahead of rivals; once the round ends, review the evaluation recap before the next phase.
+4. Monitor the live snapshots and the evaluation recap after the round ends; prepare for the next launch.
-5. Use practice mode to explore strategies without a live session.
+5. Use practice mode to test strategies without affecting live sessions.

 ### Admins

-1. Sign in via "Admin Login" (password from the environment file).
+1. Sign in via “Admin Login” (password from the environment file).
-2. Manage the lobby, approve teams, start the fixed-seat auction.
+2. Use the session banner to switch between sessions; the first team in a session becomes owner and can launch rounds.
-3. Close the auction to display the allocation summary.
+3. Start/stop phases with the control card; resets now operate per session (global resets still exist if required).
-4. Start the live market: countdown, decisions, and debrief run automatically; the admin can reset anytime via the phase control card.
+4. Run analytics from the current session to review demand curves, profit trends, and round history.
-5. Practice mode is useful for onboarding new teams.
+5. Practice mode remains a quick way to onboard new teams.

 ---